zmalone/chef-web-docs/source/quickstart/converge/_base_box.md

         $ cd ~/chef-repo

-1. The Starter Kit already includes a `vagrantfile` Vagrant will use to initialize an Ubuntu virtual machine.
+1. The Starter Kit you downloaded earlier already includes a `vagrantfile` which Vagrant uses to initialize a virtual machine.
 Start the virtual machine using the following commands in a terminal:

         $ vagrant up --no-color